 RIPTIDE™ HIGH THROUGHPUT RAPID LIBRARY PREP (HT-RLP)

 iGenomX library construction chemistry begins with barcoding of individual samples followed by multiplexed library construction in a single tube.
 Random primers with 5’ barcoded adapters bind to denatured DNA templates (A) .
 Polymerase then extends the primer, making a copy of the DNA template and terminating polymerization with a biotinylated ddNTP.
 Products are captured on streptavidin coated magnetic beads and washed to remove excess reactants (B).
-A second 5’ adapter tailed primer is used with a strand displacing polymerase to
+A second 5’ adapter tailed primer is used with a strand displacing polymerase to convert the captured template into a dual

 - High throughput: Each kit produces up to 960 samples per day